-Don’t let the name fool you – WordPress page builders aren’t just tools for building pages anymore, they’re also tools for building entire custom websites using WordPress.
+Don’t let the name fool you – best WordPress page builders aren’t just tools for building pages anymore, they’re also tools for building entire custom websites using WordPress.

 You’ll find a huge number of custom sites built using page builders.
 Heck, you’re looking at one right now!
 WPLift is, in good part, powered by the popular Elementor page builder.